Yelfive/md-notes/Docker/Use-As-Virtual-Host.md

 # Use Docker Container as Virtual Host

-This passage describes a way to use Docker container as virtual host.
+This article describes a way to use Docker container as virtual host.
 Through this way, the server `host` can be divided as a collection of containers.

 ![1615275697937](./images/Use-As-Virtual-Host/1615275697937.png)